 This recipe works best with spinach, but you can also use mustard greens, kale, or Swiss chard.

-You can use cubed Paneer (Indian cottage cheese).
-Or you can also add pieces of boiled potatoes, cauliflower, chickpeas, or sweet corn.
+You can use cubed paneer (Indian cottage cheese).
+You can also add pieces of boiled potatoes, roasted cauliflower, boiled chickpeas, roasted mushroom, or sweet corn.

 Equipment